Our mission is to develop joyful leaders empowered by academics and integrity.

 The appropriate tools for learning involve highly qualified teachers, appropriate curriculum, project-based learning, teamwork, exploration, problem solving, facts and conceptual learning, small classes that allow teachers to know the individual child, appropriate assessment, and continued student progress.
 These will help develop a well-rounded, compassionate, caring individual.
 We see the importance of faith and tolerance, acceptance of diversity, leadership, giving, and character as important attributes for the development of any child.

 Wesley Prep provides a challenging curriculum with varied learning activities that motivate students to develop a love of learning.
-We have the great fortune to have many new technological tools integrated into the learning experience, but there is no substitute for good teachers and the relationships they develop with students.
+We have the great fortune to have many technological tools integrated into the learning experience, but there is no substitute for good teachers and the relationships they develop with students.
 Knowledge comes alive with the enthusiasm, creativity and orchestration of an excellent teacher.
 When this occurs, the doors open to allow students to become the best they can be.

 Building social and emotional skills are an important part our school experience as they are in life.
 In these areas, our measure of success is that every Wesley Prep student excels at: